syntec-research/Cafca/Dataset.md

 The dataset contains each expression rendered in three different environments.
 The first environment (index `000`) is the same for all expressions (`Laval_Indoor_9C4A5690_8k.exr`).
 The other two environments are picked at random from the [Laval Indoor Dataset](http://indoor.hdrdb.com/).
+Environment indices are consistent within an identity but not across identities.
 The environment name is saved in `environment.json` in the `color_image` folder.

 ## Expressions

 The expressions (00001...00012) are sampled randomly for each environment.
-They are not consistent across different environments.
+Note that the expression indices are not consistent across different environments.
 Only the neutral expression (00000) is fixed for all samples.

 ## Coordinate System